WMAC Masters: Cancellation

-Release
+Release and Merchandising

 Syndication

 The show originally aired on September 16, 1995.
 The show was not broadcast for several years following its cancellation.
 It was shown on the 4Kids TV Saturday morning television programming block from 2002 until 2003.
 The CW, who operated the Toonzai video-on-demand website (the successor to the TV-based 4Kids TV), hosted all 26 episodes of the series for free streaming on their website before 4Kids Entertainment went bankrupt and Toonzai programming was subsequently cancelled in late 2012.
 The series has not been syndicated in any medium since the closure of Toonzai's website.

 Home video

 Only six episodes from the series have been officially released on home media.
 All three volumes were released on April 8, 1996 on VHS by Anchor Bay Entertainment and Video Treasures.
 Each volume contains two episodes: Meet the Masters/Brothers in Arms, Going for Gold/Broken Promise, and Ninja Challenge/Quest for the Dragon Star.